-Find the residues that ERRAT suggests are badly modelled (grey or black in histogram).
-Using the viewer program see if these are $\alpha$ -helical, $\beta$ -sheet or not regular structure.
+Find the residues that are badly modelled (grey or black in histogram) according to ERRAT.
+See if these are $\alpha$ -helical, $\beta$ -sheet or not regular structure.

 Are the poorly modelled regions the result of gaps or insertions?

 Making a better alignment